shakelang/Specification/specification/bytecode/storage-format.md

 ### Field Name Index

 The index of the UTF8 constant that contains the name of the field.

+### Field Type Index

+The index of the UTF8 constant that contains the type of the field.

 ### Field Access Flags